-Furthermore, in April 2022 there will be a significant change in divorce law for England and Wales, which will permit a ‘no fault’ divorce and generally make the divorce process simpler.
-Under the new law, a simple statement is required that the marriage has irretrievably broken down and there will no longer be any need to point blame.
-It is anticipated that this will lead to a further influx of divorce filings in the coming months.
+Furthermore, in April 2022 there was a significant change in divorce law for England and Wales, which permits a ‘no fault’ divorce and generally makes the divorce process simpler.
+Under the new law, a simple statement is required that the marriage has irretrievably broken down and there will no longer be any need to point blame possibly leading to a further influx of divorce filings.

-With that in mind, although tax may not be at the top of the agenda when dealing with a divorce, it is important that those individuals seek the advice of a tax specialist as early as possible in order to ensure assets are distributed in the most tax efficient way.
+We anticipate these changes will have a positive impact to allow separating couples to deal with their affairs and transfer assets without facing adverse tax consequences.
+We are thankful to see that the UK tax system is no longer financially burdening couples facing marital breakdown.
+With that in mind, although tax may not be at the top of the agenda when dealing with a divorce, it is important that those individuals seek the advice of a tax specialist as early as possible, in order to ensure assets are distributed in the most tax efficient way.

 Below we summarise some of the key issues to bear in mind on separation.